Skip to main content Skip to accessibility

 Recycle batteries

 Students can help to raise awareness and monitor waste and recycling throughout the school.
-Ecos can also help to monitor litter and waste free lunch activities.
+Eco teams can also help to monitor litter and promote waste-reduction activities like waste free lunches.

-Set goals for your school such as reducing paper use by 10% or reducing the amount of hand towels purchased by 20%.
+A waste audit allows you to set clear goals for your school, such as aiming to reduce paper use by 10%, or reducing the amount of hand towels bought by 20%.

 Think big

-Thinking about waste and recycling is great, but also think about ways to increase the school's biodiversity, reduce waste and energy use and increase the use sustainable transport methods.
+Thinking about waste and recycling is great, but also think about ways to:

 Back to top